front-end-foundations/8-components/readme.md

 }
 ```

-We want the video section to appear on onkly the home page and in the video page.
+We want the video section to appear on only the home page and in the video page.

 Create home.html and video.html from the layout.html template.